-Market changes are moving manufacturing farther and farther away from steady-state, low variety, long-batch production runs, relevant to Taylorist methods, to high variety and small runs ...
-Organizations are adopting new forms of decentralization to cope with the instability, uncertainty, and pace of change of the market-place ...
-In cluster of network working, employees of undifferentiated rank may operate temporarily on a certain task or tasks in teams.
+task or tasks in teams.
 The clusters are largely autonomous and engage in decentralized decision-making and planning ...
 They are conducive to individual initiative ('intrapreneurship') and faster decision-taking.
 They facilitate organizational flexibility.

-A number of writers also claim that not only the internal organization of firms but also their boundaries will be profoundly affected by the emerging knowledge economy.
-Specifically, because of the growing importance in knowledge-intensive industries of being able to access knowledge from multiple sources, knowledge-based networks (Harryson 2000) increasingly become the relevant dimension for understanding the organization of economic activities.
-Such networks typically cut across the legal boundaries of the firm.
-Networks, so the argument goes, are particularly useful organizational arrangements for sourcing and transferring knowledge because the costs of pricing knowledge (in a market) or transferring it (in a hierarchy) (Powell 1990: 304; Liebeskind et al. 1995: 7) often exceed the costs of transmitting knowledge within an informal network.
+A number of writers also argue that firm boundaries will be profoundly affected by the emerging knowledge economy.
+Specifically, because of the growing importance of being able to access knowledge from multiple sources, knowledge-based networks (Harryson 2000) increasingly become the relevant dimension for understanding the organization of economic activities.
+Such networks often cut across the legal boundaries of the firm.5

-Furthermore, the increased reliance on knowledge networks tends to erode authority-based definitions of the boundaries of the firm, because authority increasingly shifts to expert individuals who control crucial information resources and may not be employees of the firm.
+This increased reliance on knowledge networks tends to erode authority-based definitions of the boundaries of the firm, because authority increasingly shifts to expert individuals who control crucial information resources and may not be employees of the firm.
 As Zucker (1991: 164) argues: